 Homework 2

+Grade: 80/93

 This homework builds on the analyses performed in homework #1, As such, all questions relate to associations among death from any cause, serum low density lipoprotein (LDL) levels, age, and sex in a population of generally healthy elderly subjects in four U.S. communities.
 This homework uses the subset of information that was collected to examine MRI changes in the brain.
 The data can be found on the class web page (follow the link to Datasets) in the file labeled mri.txt.
 Documentation is in the file mri.pdf.
 See homework #1 for additional information.

 Perform statistical analyses evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years using a t test that presumes equal variances across groups.
 Depending upon the software you use, you may also need to generate descriptive statistics for the distribution of LDL within each group defined by 5 year mortality status.
 As this problem is directed toward illustrating correspondences between the t test and linear regression, you do not need to provide full statistical inference for this problem.
 Instead, just answer the following questions.

+Grade: 14/15

 What are the sample size, sample mean and sample standard deviation of LDL values among subjects who survived at least 5 years?
 What are the sample size, sample mean and sample standard deviation of LDL values among subjects who died within 5 years?
 Are the sample means similar in magnitude?
 Are the sample standard deviations similar?